am-codez/Obsidian-2024/MATH 180.md

 ### Derivatives
 - Taking slope between 2 points (instantaneous)
-	- Take slope at 2 points
+- The instantaneous slope/rate of change of f(x) which we find using the secant line with 2 points, to get us the tangent line, which is equal to the slope of f(x)
 	- As we decrease distance between 2 points (x-axis), slope generated is closer and closer to tangent
 	- Eventually get close enough that slope of secant line is slope of tangent line
 - Not a good idea to factor

-- Derivative of a function $f'(x)$
+- Derivative of a function denoted by $f'(x)$
 	- Equal to the slope of the tangent line if a limit exists at a given x-value
 	- $f'(x)= \lim_{ h \to 0 }\frac{f(x+h)-f(x)}{h}$
 	- Slope of the tangent drawn to that curve at a given point
+- Tangent:
-- It also represents the instantaneous rate of change at a point on the function
+	- Curve at a point in a line that intersects the curve at that point and whose slope captures the instantaneous rate of change
-- Thus, whenever we see the phrases like "slope/gradient", "rate of change", "velocity (given the displacement)", "maximize/minimize" etc then it means that the concept of derivatives is involved
+	- Pick point on line for continuous function, will look like a line
 - Slope of secant line
 	- $m= \frac{f(x+h)-f(x)}{h}$
 ### Tangent Lines